eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 ![Exploiting date screenshot](https://cldup.com/lR_Xp0PwU9.png)

 Remote Code Execution.
 The biggest problem here is that there is very little indication in the code that this is what is going on.
-With something so serious, method calls tend to be very explicit - eval, child_process, etc. It's pretty difficult in node to accidentally introduce one of those into your application.
+With something so serious, method calls tend to be very explicit - `eval`, `child_process`, etc. It's pretty difficult in Node to accidentally introduce one of those into your application.
 Here though, without having either deep knowledge of JavaScript builtins or having done previous research, it is very easy to accidentally introduce this into your application.

 ## Isn't this so obscure that it doesn't matter a whole lot?

 Well, yes and no. Is this particular vector a widespread problem?
 No, because current JavaScript style guides don't advocate programming this way.
 Might it become a widespread problem in the future?
 Absolutely.
-This pattern is avoided because it isn't common, and therefore not learned and taken up as habit, not because it's a known insecure pattern.
+This pattern is avoided because it isn't common, and therefore it's not learned and taken up as habit, not because it's a known insecure pattern.

 Yes, we are talking about some fairly extreme edge cases, but don't make the assumption that your code doesn't have problems because of that - I have seen this issue in production code with some regularity.
-And, for the majority of node developers, a large portion of application code was not written by them, but rather included through required modules which may contain peculiar flaws like this one.
+And, for the majority of Node developers, a large portion of application code was not written by them, but rather included through required modules which may contain peculiar flaws like this one.

-Edge cases are uncommon, but because they are uncommon the problems with them are not well known, and they frequently go un-noticed during code review.
+Edge cases are uncommon, but because they are uncommon, the problems with them are not well known, and they frequently go unnoticed during code review.
 If the code works, these types of problems tend to disappear.
-If the code works, and the problems are buried in a module nested n-levels deep, it's likely it won't be found until it causes problems, and by then it's too late.
-A blind require is essentially running untrusted code in your application.
+If the code works, and the problems are buried in a module nested n levels deep, it's likely it won't be found until it causes problems, and by then it's too late.
+A blind `require` is essentially running untrusted code in your application.
 Be aware of the code you're requiring.

 ## How do I fix it?

 The most direct fix here is going to be to **avoid the use of user input in property name fields**.
 This isn't reasonable in all circumstances, however, and there should be a way to safely use core language features.

-Another option is to create a allowlist of allowed property names, and filter each user input through a helper function to check before allowing it to be used.
+Another option is to create an allowlist of allowed property names and filter each user input through a helper function to check before allowing it to be used.
 This is a great option in situations where you know specifically what property names to allow.

-In cases where you don't have a strictly defined data model ( which isn't ideal, but there are cases where it has to be so ) then using the same method as above, but with a denylist of disallowed properties instead is a valid choice.
+In cases where you don't have a strictly defined data model (which isn't ideal, but there are cases where it has to be so), using the same method as above, but with a denylist of disallowed properties instead, is a valid choice.

-If you are using the `--harmony` flag or [io.js](https://iojs.org/), you also have the option of using [ECMAScript 6 direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies), which can stand in front of your real object ( private API ) and expose a limited subset of the object ( public API ).
-This is probably the best approach if you are using this pattern, as it is most consistent with typical object oriented programming paradigms.
+If you are using the `--harmony` flag or [io.js](https://iojs.org/), you also have the option of using [ECMAScript 6 direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies), which can stand in front of your real object (private API) and expose a limited subset of the object (public API).
+This is probably the best approach if you are using this pattern, as it is most consistent with typical object-oriented programming paradigms.